-As far as SPS corals go, the bird’s nest coral is one of the easiest, but that doesn’t mean this species is suitable to the uninitiated reef tank.
+As far as SPS corals go, the bird’s nest coral is one of the easiest, but that doesn’t mean this species is suitable for the uninitiated reef tank.
 Caring for any coral, especially an SPS coral is a moderately difficult endeavor that is best left for those of you who have achieved a modest personal level of reef aquarium success.

 If you can meet its water quality and lighting requirements, a small frag or broken branch may be all you need to grow a nice-sized colony in your reef tank.